gka/d3-jetpack/README.md

 <a name="conventions" href="#conventions">#</a> d3.<b>conventions</b>(<i>[options]</i>) [<>](https://github.com/gka/d3-jetpack/blob/master/src/conventions.js "Source")

 `d3.conventions([config])` creates an SVG with a G element translated to follow the [margin convention](http://bl.ocks.org/mbostock/3019563). `d3.conventions` returns an object with the dimensions and location of the created element.
-Passing in a config object will override the defaults.
+Passing in a config object overrides the default dimensions.

 To create this html: